fay59/fcd/FUTURE.md

 A program with an endless loop will fail to decompile because the AstBackEnd pass depends on the function's post-domination tree (which can't be created for a function with an endless loop).

-### Handle missing instructions

-Currently, a missing instruction will abort decompilation.
-It would be more convenient to insert `__asm` statements instead.